Winter Weather Advisory Issued For Parts Of Maryland Tuesday

 BALTIMORE (WJZ) — A winter weather advisory was issued for parts of Maryland Tuesday.

-A winter weather advisory will be in effect from 6 a.m. to 9 p.m. for northern Baltimore, Harford and Howard, Carroll counties and then from noon to 10 p.m. for southern Baltimore, Howard, Harford and Montgomery counties.
+A winter weather advisory will be in effect from 6 a.m. to 9 p.m. for northern Baltimore city and county, Harford and Howard, Carroll counties and then from noon to 10 p.m. for southern Baltimore, Howard, Harford and Montgomery counties.

-Get Ready For Another Cold Blast: Possible Snow, Wintry Mix On Its Way

-A wintry mix is expected during the morning commute and midday hours before it changes to snow during the afternoon hours.
+TIMELINE: Messy Commute Expected Tuesday As Wintry Mix, Snow Head Into Maryland

+Intermittent light snow, mixed with rain will fall at times through 2 p.m.
+Tuesday.
+Steadier snow is expected between 2 p.m. and 3 p.m.

+Snow will end from west to east sometime between 6 p.m. and 9 p.m.

-A total snow accumulation of one to three inches is expected for Baltimore.
-Areas north including Frederick, Carroll and Harford counties could see up to four inches.
+Baltimore is only expected to get 1 inch.
+Areas north and west could see up to 3 inches.

 Plan on slippery road conditions for both the morning and evening commutes.